 And one recipe uses brownies for the bottom part.
 So if you want to switch things up a bit, you can bake a 9x13" pan of brownies and top them with marshmallows and the chocolate Rice Krispie topping.
 And then you'll have "Double Chocolate Crunch Bars".

 I hope you enjoy these Amish Chocolate Peanut Butter Rice Krispie Bars.
-Let me know in the comments below.
+If you try this recipe, I'd love it if you left a comment and star rating below.

 Chocolate Rice Krispie Crunch Bars Recipe

 - 1/2 c. softened butter (1 stick) or margarine